kitkat-96/refresh_ticket_tool/README.md

 Requirements:
 * Git must already be installed on your local machine.
 * Python and pip must already be installed on your local machine.
 * Must have Firefox installed.

+If you do not have these you can download [Git](https://git-scm.com/download/win) and [Python](https://www.python.org/downloads/) using the links.

 Steps:
 1. Using Powershell (Windows), move into the directory that you wish to clone the git repository into using the cd command.